-If the tenant requests (in writing) to be present at the inspection, the landlord must send another written notice of the date and time of the inspection, which must occur within 72 hours of delivery of possession.
+If the tenant requests (in writing) to be present at the inspection, the landlord must send another , which must occur within 72 hours of delivery of possession.

 Return of security deposit.
 Within 45 days after the lease ends or the tenant vacates the rental unit (whichever is later), the landlord must return the security deposit.
 If deductions are to be made from the security deposit, an itemized statement of deductions must be included.

 Any notice required by this section can be sent by regular mail, hand delivery, or email(if the lease allows electronic communication) to the tenant’s last known address.

 If there are multiple tenants on the lease, the landlord can return the security deposit as one check delivered to one tenant (unless otherwise agreed in the lease).